skip to main content

 in biophilic moodboards

 Being immersed in nature is a rich experience that involves all senses.
-In particular, every natural environment is full of sounds, movements and smells.
-Many of them are not predictable and just happen.
-Think of birds chirping or branches swinging in the wind.
+Every natural environment is full of sounds, movements and scents, many of which are not predictable and just happen, such as birds chirping or branches swinging in the wind.

 Credits (from top left): Patrick Ponseele, Bas van den Eijkhof, Block 722.
 Moodboard: anooi studio

 Unexpected sensory experiences like those happening in nature act as a restorative break for the mind.
 They distract it for a moment, helping it get back to whatever it was doing more focused than before.
-These positive distractions are therefore ideal for offices or spaces where people concentrate.
+Such positive distractions are therefore ideal in offices, as well as other spaces devoted to concentration and creativity.

 Sensory experiences naturally happen outdoors and can easily become part of indoor life by means of outdoor views.

-Home office in front of a fully glazed facade.
+Home office in front of a glazed wall.

 Credit: Nicolas Schuybroek Architects – Ph: Claessens & Deschamps